 The intended 2020 Summer Conference in Chichester was also postponed.
 At the February 2021 Council meeting it was decided to hold this over to 2023.
 The next summer conference will now be held in Košice (Slovakia) from 17-21 July, 2022

 Many BAA members are currently conducting research under testing conditions, with no access to libraries or other resources.
 Yet many BAA members have substantial libraries and digital archives of their own, which collectively represent a significant and largely untapped resource.
 This new scheme offers BAA members a way of working together in these difficult times: anyone who needs materials or might be able to offer them should open this BAA resources page, where there are further details.

-All lectures of the 2020-21 season have been delivered thus far virtually on Zoom.
-We very much regret the temporary disappearance of the monthly BAA lecture as a physical event, but with the publication of the government ‘roadmap’ for the gradual relaxation of restrictions it has become clear that the remaining lectures of the 202-21 season will also be online only.
-We hope to resume meetings at the Society of Antiquaries with the Association’s AGM on Wednesday, 6 October, 2021.
+All lectures of the 2020-21 were delivered virtually on Zoom.
+We regret the temporary disappearance of the monthly BAA lecture as a physical event, but very much hope to resume meetings at the Society of Antiquaries with the Association’s AGM on Wednesday, 6 October, 2021.

 It was with great sadness that the Association received the news of the recent death of longstanding member and former Reviews Editor, David McLees.
 For a short obituary, click here.

 An online conference in honour of Dr Cathy Oakes – Ora Pro Nobis: Marian Devotion in the Middle Ages and Renaissance – will be held on Saturday, 3 July.
 Details and a booking link can be found on the home page.

 The 2021 annual postgraduate conference will take place on Saturday, 27 November.
 A call for papers can be downloaded from Meetings and Events – Postgraduate Conference.